 If you increase the number of instances that can be run on a VM, consider increasing the resources allocated to the VM, in particular RAM and CPU.
 Failure to do so might lead to a degradation of performance.

-shared-vm plan include:
+The shared-vm plan cannot:

-- It cannot be scaled beyond a single VM.
+- Scale beyond a single VM

-- Constraining CPU and/or disk usage is not supported.
+- Constrain CPU or disk usage